 If you’re looking for a good price on the Sony RX0, you’re in the right place.
 Our team has searched all the major retailers to bring you today’s very best Sony RX0 camera deals, so you can be sure you're getting the best value possible for your hard-earned cash.
-There are some good reductions to be found now that the RX0 Mark II has been announced…
+There are some good reductions to be found now that the Sony RX0 Mark II has gone on sale…

 The best Sony RX0 deals